ome/omero-guide-introduction/docs/data-management.rst

 The administrators can move the data to any group, not only to the group where the owner of the data is a member.
 Note though that it is not desirable to create a situation where the data belong to someone who is not a member of the group where the data reside.

 Typically an administrator works on behalf of other users in a group where the administrator is not a member.
-For these cases, some features of OMERO.web help to facilitate the moving of data for others (note that these features are not present in the CLI).
+For these cases, some features of OMERO.web help to facilitate the moving of data for others (note that these features are not yet available in the Command Line Interface).

 #.
 Navigate to the data of a user in a group that you are not a member of.